dhanilan/dbchat/README.md

 # DBChat
-An agentic AI application for chatting with existing relational databases
+An agentic AI tool designed to seamlessly interact with existing databases using an agentic AI approach.
+This project aims to simplify the process of querying databases, making it more intuitive and accessible for everyone, regardless of their technical background.

 # Features
 - Uses an Agentic approach to answer to user's question